binder-badge/binder-badge.github.io/src/content/docs/guides/mc-server-proxy.md

 localPort = 25565
 remotePort = 25565
 ```
-- If you Minecraft server is on a different port, simply replace the value of `localPort` to your desired port number.
+- If your Minecraft server is on a different port, simply replace the value of `localPort` to your desired port number.